-'A bullet train': Virus peak may come soon, swamp hospitals in New York
+'A bullet train': Virus peak may come soon, swamp hospitals

 New York officials are planning to add at least 1,000 temporary hospital beds at the Javits Center for non-COVID-19 patients and thousands of beds elsewhere.
 But Cuomo said “they're nowhere near” the number that will be needed.
 The state also faces shortages of ventilators and protective equipment for medical workers.

-New York has 7,000 ventilators.
-Cuomo called for a national push to send ventilators to New York now, saying the city needs 20,000 of them in a matter of weeks.
-He said the equipment could then be redeployed to different areas once the peak passes in New York.
+New York has 7,000 ventilators, the breathing machines that can keep COVID-19 patients alive, and Cuomo says the city needs 20,000 more of them in a matter of weeks.

+New York City Mayor Bill de Blasio said 4,000 ventilators were coming from the federal government in the next two days, with half going to the city.

+But Cuomo said many more were needed, and he called Tuesday for a national push to send all available ventilators to New York immediately.

 “I will take personal responsibility for transporting the 20,000 ventilators anywhere in this country that they want, once we are passed our apex," Cuomo said.
 "But don't leave them sitting in a stockpile.”